suren-m/cw/labs/02_kubernetes/01_getting_started.md

 # Lab 1 - Getting Started with Kubernetes

+## Directory Setup

+1. Make sure that you are well aware of the directory you will be using for your labs.

+2. If you're on codespaces, note that `~/workspace` is the default directory that will open everytime you launch vs code.

+3. You can just use this `workspace` directory for doing `k8s` labs

+    * Or you can just cd into `cw\labs\` directory from the `cw` repo that you've already cloned earlier.

+4. Just make sure to use the `github` version when following lab instructions, so you always get the latest updates.

 ## Exercise 1 - Create a namespace for yourself as we are sharing a cluster.

 Namespaces are also called `virtual clusters` in k8s and they are helpful to isolate workloads and environments.